chrisweb/chris.lu/README.md

 ### eslint custom configuration

-a plugin I like to add to my eslint configurations is the ["react-hooks eslint plugin"](https://www.npmjs.com/package/eslint-plugin-react-hooks), it was part of the eslint dependencies we installed earlier, now we just need add it to our configuration too:
+a plugin I like to add to my eslint configurations is the ["react-hooks eslint plugin"](https://www.npmjs.com/package/eslint-plugin-react-hooks), the package itself we installed it earlier as it was part of the eslint dependencies in our npm install command that we used when we installed all our dependencies in the chapter ["install first dependencies"](#install-first-dependencies), now we just need add it to our configuration for it:

 ```js
 'extends': [